shimeoki/dotfiles/showcase.md

 ![shell-01-git-prompt](./showcase/shell/01-git-prompt.png)

 Git prompts are very simple.
-Nushell one is self-made is only shows current branch, while Zsh shows branch status as well (are there new files in the index or not), powered by Oh My Posh.
+Nushell one is self-made and only shows current branch, while Zsh shows branch status as well (are there new files in the index or not), powered by Oh My Posh.